Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens

 Make sure that you don’t allow your plants to dry out.
 This will cause them to bolt.
 Keep them well-watered.
 A thick layer of mulch will help your soil retain moisture and prevent weeds from growing and competing with your plants for water.

 Apply fertilizer several times during the brief growing season.
 A fish emulsion fertilizer is recommended, but you can also use any high nitrogen fertilizer such as 20-20-20.
 Nitrogen promotes foliage growth and you are growing tatsoi for its leaves.

 How to Grow Tatsoi From Seed in the Spring

 Start Seed Outdoors – you can sow your seeds outdoors after your last frost.
 Plant them ¼ inch deep and 2 -3 inches apart in rows that are 8 – 12 inches apart.
-They will germinate quickly, usually within 4 – 8 days.
+The seeds will germinate quickly, usually within 4 – 8 days.
 When your seedlings are 3 inches tall, thin them to 6 to 8 inches apart.
 You can eat the thinnings in your favorite salad as micro-greens.

 Start Seed Indoors - you can start your seeds indoors 4 to 5 weeks before your last frost date.
 Plant them ¼ inch deep.
 They will germinate just as quickly indoors, 4 – 8 days.
 You can transplant your seedlings outdoors into your garden when they reach 3 inches tall and after your last frost.
 Space them 6 to 8 inches apart.